18F/hub/deploy/SSO.md

 ```

 The `cookie_domain` ensures that a single `.18f.gov` auth cookie will provide
-access to any application hosted on an 18f.gov domain (for which the Hub's
+access to any application hosted on an 18f.gov sub-domain (for which the Hub's
 `google_auth_proxy` is configured to act as a reverse proxy, of course).

 ### /etc/nginx/vhosts/auth-locations.conf

-This file is included by every Nginx `server` block for which the
+Include this file at the end of every Nginx `server` block for which you want the
-`google_auth_proxy` provides authentication.
+`google_auth_proxy` to provide authentication.
 The `location /` block is the
 normal case; after the user is authenticated, all requests will be routed
 through this block and passed to the `google_auth_proxy`.